 With a array of natural sights, Tanzania is a tourist magnet.
 Revenues from the travel industry, as well as gold mining, have spurred high overall economic growth rates.
 However, Tanzania remains one of the world’s poorest countries in terms of per capita income.

-This sub-project facilitates and acts as catalyst for national and international collaboration among lawyers, policy makers, researchers, civil society actors and communities to create a supportive regulatory and fiscal environment that promote healthy diets.
-TANCDA is using participatory and human rights-based approaches to strengthen community awareness about and promote advocacy for two main policy areas on restrictions on advertising and marketing of foods and non-alcoholic beverages to children, and nutrition labelling, including Front of Pack Labelling.
+This sub-project seeks to facilitate and act as catalyst for national and international collaboration among lawyers, policy makers, researchers, civil society actors and communities to create a supportive regulatory and fiscal environment that promotes healthy diets and physical activity.

 Paralegal networks play a critical role in establishing a link between the informal and formal justice systems in the East and Horn of Africa.